-This course is designed to complete the student comprehensive overview of MRI imaging parameters, imaging options, pulse sequences, data manipulation, image formation and image contrast.
-Pulse sequences include spin echo, fast spin echo, gradient echo, and inversion recovery.
-It also provides the student with knowledge of the parameters and imaging options used to create MRI images.
+The part II of this course is designed to complete the student comprehensive overview of MR imaging parameters, imaging options, pulse sequences, data manipulation, image formation and image contrast.
+Pulse sequences include more advanced spin echo, fast spin echo, gradient echo, and inversion recovery sequences.
+It also provides the student with knowledge of the parameters and imaging options used to create MR images.
 In addition, the content introduces quality assurance measures used in maintaining image quality.
-Finally, this introduces knowledge in computing and information processing.
+Finally, this introduces knowledge in computers in imaging and medical informatics, computing and information processing.
 It presents computer applications in the radiologic sciences related to image capture, display, storage and distribution.
-Additional content is designed to provide the basic concepts of patient information management.
+Additional content is designed to provide the basic concepts of patient information, management, and confidentiality.
 Medical records management, including privacy and regulatory issues, are examined.
 The role of the technologist is identified and discussed.
-In addition, this content conveys an understanding of the components, principles and operation of digital imaging systems found in MRI, image data management, storage and data manipulation (post-processing).
-Factors that impact image acquisition, display, archiving and retrieval are discussed.
+In addition, this content conveys an understanding of the components, principles and operation of digital imaging systems found in MR, image data management, storage and data manipulation (post-processing).
+Factors that can impact image acquisition, display, archiving and retrieval are discussed.
+Some optional content will also be covered, such as basics of Spectroscopy and Cardiac MRI.